Difflugia lithoplites Penard, 1902

-Ecology: On waterplants or between filamentous algae; common in mesotrophic waters with Sphagnum contact; not seldom together with Difflugia corona and Difflugia capreolata.
+Ecology: Freshwater.
+On sediment and aquatic plants or between filamentous algae; common in mesotrophic waters with Sphagnum contact; not seldom together with Difflugia corona and Difflugia capreolata.

-Located in Het Hol (Kortenhoef), Bert Bospad (Loosdrecht) and Strabrechtse Heide (Eindhoven).
+Located in Het Hol (Kortenhoef), Naardermeer, Bert Bospad (Loosdrecht) and Strabrechtse Heide (Eindhoven).

 Remarks: Approximately 50% of the specimens don’t have spines.
 The test crashes easily under the pressure of the cover glass.